JacobSalvi/software-analytics-bug-triaging/README.md

 - `--lr` : The learning rate for the model, default is `0.001`

 ### Model training
 To train the model, run the following command.
-It will store the trained model in `/models` folder or `/models_recnt`.
+It will store the trained model in the `/models` directory.
+If the '--only_recent_issues' flag is passed the trained data will be saved in `/models_recnt`.
 ```shell
 python3 ./src/model/moderl_train.py --only_recent_issues False
 ```
-adjust the batch size according to the available GPU memory, if the batch is too large the model will not be able to fit in the GPU memory.
+> :warning: If the batch size is set too high the model will not fit in the GPU memory and the training will fail.
+Adjust the batch size accordingly.

 ### Model evaluation
 To evaluate the model, run the following command.
 It will print the evaluation metrics.